Project logo

 Milestone 2, December 2023: Report on «Use cases, requirements, available wireless technologies» - Accomplished

-Milestone 5, September 2025: Report on «Advanced report on algorithms and PoC design» - Expected
+Milestone 5, September 2025: Report on «Advanced report on algorithms and PoC design» - Expected by October 2025

-Milestone 6, December 2025: Report on «PoC» and Software of the PoC and PoC – Expected
+Milestone 6, December 2025: Report on «PoC», software of the PoC, and PoC – Expected by December 2025

 Summary: